 - Nonfunctional blower: A faulty motor or unbalanced fan might halt airflow over the evaporator coil.

-The next time your AC freezes up, call on the NATE-certified pros at Service Experts Heating & Air Conditioning to fix the situation.
+The next time your AC freezes up, call on the ACE-certified pros at Service Experts Heating & Air Conditioning to fix the situation.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re certain we can get things running again quickly.
 Contact us at 352-414-4006 to schedule air conditioning repair in Ocala with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.